Car Free Wednesdays

 Building a little active transportation into the day is a great way to easily increase daily physical activity levels, and we know our kids need it.
 Only 14% of kids aged 5-11 meet Canadian activity targets of 60 minutes each day.
 By walking, biking or riding their scooter to school, kids can gain on average 10-40 minutes of activity each day!

-To encourage them along, Active and Safe Routes to School’s Car Free Wednesdays program runs every Wednesday throughout the school year.
+To encourage them along, Active School Travel Peterborough’s Car Free Wednesdays program runs every Wednesday throughout the school year.

 - Use the simple promo package to remind students to walk, roll or bus every Wednesday, or